Skip to contentSkip to navigationSkip to topbar

 voice-api-authentication page anchor

 HTTP requests to the REST API are protected with HTTP Basic authentication(link takes you to an external page).
-To learn more about how Twilio handles authentication, please refer to our security documentation.
+To learn more about how Twilio handles authentication, refer to our security documentation.
 In short, you will use your Twilio account SID as the username and your auth token as the password for HTTP Basic authentication.

 1